Moumita2298/Manual-testing_TestCase_Bug-report_Matrics/README.md

 The tasks are done for Registration , Sign In & Sign Out features for the jadurjini.com.

-The task are done for user Management & product Management features for the ultimateorganiclife.com
+The task are done for user Management & product Management features for the BestBuy.

 # Summary